Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 The "Rewrite" Trap

 Organizations with struggling monoliths sometimes see a microservices rewrite as salvation.
-However, large-scale rewrites rarely succeed, regardless of target architecture.
+However, large-scale rewrites rarely succeed, regardless of the target architecture.
+We've watched teams invest years in ambitious rewrites only to deliver something that falls short of expectations.

 The rewrite trap typically unfolds like this: